Dallinger/Dallinger/docs/source/docker_only.rst

 .. code-block:: shell

-    docker-dallinger docker-ssh servers add
+    docker-dallinger docker-ssh servers add --host <your-server-name-or-ip>

-[STILL NOT WORKING] And deploy to it with
+And deploy to it with

 .. code-block:: shell